FAQs

 We have a garbage disposal on our kitchen sink, and there is a really bad odor coming from it.

-Foul odors sometimes occur from the buildup of food debris inside the unit.
-Try using a handful of ice cubes along with some lemon peels in the disposal and let it run for about 30 seconds.
-Then squirt just a little bit of liquid dish detergent into the disposal while it is still running.
-Then let the cold water run for another 30 seconds to wash away any remaining debris.
+You can try using a handful of ice cubes along with some lemon peels in the disposal and let it run for about 30 seconds.
+Then squirt a little bit of liquid dish detergent into the disposal while it is still running.
+Let the cold water run for another 30 seconds to wash away any remaining debris.

 We have a guest bathroom that we hardly ever use unless company comes, and there is a foul odor coming from the shower.

-Your plumbing system is designed to block out these sewer odors by way of the P-traps that are attached to each fixture.
-These traps contain water, which seals out the smell; however, if the water evaporates, then the odors are allowed into the home.
-To solve this issue, take a bucket full of water and pour it into each of the drains where you are experiencing an odor.
-This should block out and prevent the odor.
-If it is a shower or sink that you do not use often, you may want to make this a part of your regular cleaning routine to prevent any future occurrences.
+Your plumbing system is designed to block out sewer odors by way of the P-traps that are attached to fixtures.
+These traps contain water, which seals out the smell but if if the water evaporates, then the odors are allowed into the home.
+To solve this, take a bucket full of water and pour it into each of the drains where you are experiencing an odor.
+If it is a shower or sink that you do not use often, you may want to make this a part of your regular cleaning routine to prevent any future odor issues.

 Toilets and Toilet Replacement